mlau01/OC-9-Mediscreen/README.md

 This also build the Angular UI and add it to docker environment.

+Two database will be containerized: Mysql and MongoDB

 If you want build and run only the back end (without Angular UI), you can use this task:

 `gradlew runBackDocker`